kinkard/auction-house-cpp/README.md

 There are 5 external library used in this project

-- [asio](deps/asio/) - for asynchronous runtime and network
+- [asio](https://github.com/chriskohlhoff/asio) - for asynchronous runtime and network
-- [sqlite3](deps/sqlite3/) - for state/storage.
+- [sqlite3](deps/sqlite3/) (the amalgamation from <https://www.sqlite.org/download.html>) - for state/storage.
 I've added my own C++ wrapper around it (see sqlite3.hpp/cpp) to reduce amount of boiler plate code.
 All queries live in storage.cpp and covered by tests in tests/storage_tests.cpp
-- [fmt::fmt](deps/fmt/) - for nice and shiny formatting that would work with VS2019
+- [fmt::fmt](https://github.com/fmtlib/fmt) - for nice and shiny formatting that would work with VS2019
-- [tl::expected](deps/expected/) - C++11 compatible way to handle errors without throwing exceptions everywhere
+- [tl::expected](https://github.com/TartanLlama/expected) - C++11 compatible way to handle errors without throwing exceptions everywhere
-- [gtest](deps/goodletest/) - for core logic tests
+- [gtest](https://github.com/google/googletest) - for core logic tests

 ## VS2019 note